-Our user asked as to create online calculator for converting entered integer number into it's binary form as well us display it's inverse and complement codes
+Our user asked us to create an online calculator for converting entered integer numbers into their binary form as well as display their inverse and complement codes /743/

 Below is the calculator which does the task.
-It accepts positive or negative integer number and outputs above-mentioned binary codes.
+It accepts positive or negative integer numbers and outputs the above-mentioned binary codes.

-: From the comments I can see that people misinterpret calculator results.
-My mistake.
+Update: From the comments, I can see that people misinterpret calculator results — my mistake.
 Calculator merely applied described algorithm to any entered number.
 Now I change it to avoid confusion.
-That is, for positive numbers it shows binary representation of number (cause there are no inverse or compliment for positive), and for negative number it shows it's presentation from positive in inverse and complement codes.
+For positive numbers, it shows a binary representation of a number (cause there are no inverse or compliment for positive).
+For negative numbers, it shows its presentation from positive in inverse and complement codes.

-is the binary representation of unsigned integer.
-If we're talking about computers, there is certain number of bits used to represent the number.
-So, total range which can be represented by n-bits is Inverse code
+Binary code is the binary representation of unsigned integers.
+If we're talking about computers, there is a certain number of bits used to represent the number.
+So, the total range which n-bits can represent is

 These codes were invented to make sign operations more comfortable (for machines).
-Since I'm a kind of person who likes to learn by example, I'll explain this statement on examples.
+Since I'm the kind of person who likes to learn by example, I'll explain this statement in examples.

 00 - 0000